TannDev/performance-profiler/README.md

 To run only the basic tests, and skip the longer ones, you can use `npm test -- --quickly` instead.
 (Please be aware that _all_ tests must pass before a pull request will be accepted.)

 ### CI/CD
 The build pipeline will automatically test all branches and PRs.
+A successful test is required before any changes will be accepted into `master`.

-When a branch or commit is merged into the `master` branch, the pipeline will test it again.
-Assuming all tests pass, semantic-release will determine an appropriate version number and publish it if required.
+When a branch or commit is merged into the `master` branch, semantic-release will automatically determine an appropriate version number and publish it if required.

 **Remember:** Because version numbers are automatically determined by semantic-release, it's important that you use the appropriate commit format.
-If you fail to do this, then your commits will need to be squashed into a new one before your PR can be merged.
+If you fail to do this, then your commits may need to be squashed into a new one before your PR can be merged.

 # API Documentation
 (_The following documentation is generated automatically._)